tanvir-git/odoo-documentation/content/applications/finance/accounting/reporting/customize.rst

 Overview
 ========

-Odoo 13 comes with a powerful and easy-to-use reporting framework.
+CoquiAPPs 13 comes with a powerful and easy-to-use reporting framework.
 Creating new reports (such as a tax report or a balance sheet or income statement with specific groupings and layout ) to suit your needs is now easier than ever.